TEN-framework/ten_framework/docs/tutorials/how_to_build_extension_in_c++_beta.md

 This tutorial introduces how to develop an TEN extension using C++, as well as how to debug and deploy it to run in an TEN app.
 This tutorial covers the following topics:

-* How to create a C++ extension development project using arpm.
+* How to create a C++ extension development project using tman.
 * How to use TEN API to implement the functionality of the extension, such as sending and receiving messages.
 * How to write unit test cases and debug the code.
 * How to deploy the extension locally to an app and perform integration testing within the app.